Kaspect/content-detection/introduction.md

 A company gives a full description of the dataset;

 LIFT: All Akami Edgescape data, all bitcoin, all Kiva, NBA, employment, etc.

+#Day 3 Jan 19
+The internet of things.
+Showed us a video of a hacker disabling and enabling features on cars